simonrevill/fizzbuzz/README.md

-# tdd-kata-fizzbuzz
+# FizzBuzz

-TDD Kata 1 - FizzBuzz
+Practice repo for implementing the classic FizzBuzz challenge with the TDD workflow.